-- 3.152 The key waste issues for the Nottingham City area are: - Reduce household, business and construction waste; - Reduce landfill and increase recycling; - Reduce energy consumption and increase sustainable energy generation. - 3.153 Waste is generated from many sources including industrial/commercial activities, construction, demolition, municipal and household waste.
+- 3.157 The key waste issues for the Nottingham City area are how to: - Reduce household, business and construction waste; - Reduce landfill and increase recycling; - Reduce energy consumption and increase sustainable energy generation. - 3.158 Waste is generated from many sources including industrial/commercial activities, construction, demolition, municipal and household waste.
 Municipal waste is collected and disposed of by the City Council whilst other forms of waste are dealt with by the private sector.
 Strategic policies for waste management are set out in the Nottinghamshire and Nottingham Waste Core Strategy document, which was jointly prepared by Nottingham City and Nottinghamshire County Councils.
 It sets out the scale, location and type of facilities required to manage different types of waste in Nottingham (and Nottinghamshire).
-The WCS was adopted on 10 December 2013. - 3.154 The Nottinghamshire and Nottingham Waste Sites and Policies Document will set out locations and policies for waste facilities and will also set out detailed policies against which to determine waste planning applications.
-It is anticipated that this document will be adopted in 2018. - 3.155 Nottingham City Council assessed the growth proposed within Nottingham in the plan period and considers has that there are no immediate constraints identified.
+The WCS was adopted on 10 December 2013. - 3.159 The Nottinghamshire and Nottingham Waste Sites and Policies Document will set out locations and policies for waste facilities and will also set out detailed policies against which to determine waste planning applications.
+It is anticipated that this document will be adopted in 2018. - 3.160 Nottingham City Council has assessed the growth proposed within Nottingham in the plan period.
+The Infrastructure assessment carried out for the ACS is still relevant and it is considered that there are no immediate constraints.
 Nottingham City households each produce approximately 1 tonne of waste per annum of which 40-50% is currently recycled.
-If these estimates are applied to new households proposed within the Nottingham element of the Core Strategies then there is sufficient disposal infrastructure in place to manage additional waste arisings within the plan period.
-More detailed information on the precise nature and timing of commercial/health/education provision is required to enable a further assessment of waste infrastructure however Nottingham City Council anticipates that the current disposal facilities are able to support these additional waste streams and there are no requirements for lead in planning arrangements to build capacity into current service provision. - 3.156 The ACS set out a requirement for additional waste collection infrastructure costing in the region of approximately £0.5 million capital and £0.5 m revenue per annum.
+If these estimates are applied to new households proposed within Nottingham then there is sufficient disposal infrastructure in place to manage additional waste arisings within the plan period.
+More detailed information on the precise nature and timing of commercial/health/education provision is required to enable a further assessment of waste infrastructure however the Council anticipates that the current disposal facilities are able to support these additional waste streams and there are no requirements for lead in planning arrangements to build capacity into current service provision. - 3.161 The ACS set out a requirement for additional waste collection infrastructure costing in the region of approximately £0.5 million capital and £0.5 m revenue per annum.
 Disposal costs would be in the region of £0.9 million per annum.
 A standard refuse collection round is estimated to service around 5,000-8,000 properties per week (depending on density/ type of housing etc.) at a cost of £150,000 per round per annum.
-It is estimated that 3 additional rounds may be required to service additional homes within Nottingham City at a cost of £0.5 million plus capital costs of infrastructure.
-Average waste disposal

-- costs equate to approximately £50 per tonne of waste equating to £0.9 million pa for Nottingham City. - 3.157 As a Waste Collection Authority and Waste Disposal Authority Nottingham City Council would meet revenue costs but may require developers to meet some of the capital costs in terms of site provision for recycling centres and containers for collection where required.
+It is estimated that 3 additional rounds may be required to service additional homes within the City at a cost of £0.5 million plus capital costs of infrastructure.
+Average waste disposal costs equate to approximately £50 per tonne of waste equating to £0.9 million pa. - 3.162 As a Waste Collection Authority and Waste Disposal Authority Nottingham City Council would meet revenue costs but may require developers to meet some of the capital costs in terms of site provision for recycling centres and containers for collection where required.
 No additional facilities are required at present (as a result of the Core Strategies proposals) but this will be kept under review.
-Nottingham City Council estimate the costs of a new Household Waste Recycling Centre to be in the region of £500,000 700,000 excluding land costs.
+It is estimated the costs of a new Household Waste Recycling Centre to be in the region of £500,000 700,000 excluding land costs.